-The health plan uses concurrent review to monitor and prevent potential overutilization and underutilization, manage high-cost and prolonged-duration services, ensure enrollee safety, determine the appropriate level of care, and determine whether the service or item continues to be medically necessary.
+The health plan uses concurrent review to monitor and prevent potential overutilization and underutilization, manage high-cost and prolonged-duration services, ensure enrollee safety,

 The inpatient concurrent review policies and procedures regarding exception policies, frequency of review, determination timeframes, in-network vs out-of-network policies, and evidentiary standards for MH/SUD services are substantially similar to the policies and procedures of M/S services and in a few situations they are less restrictive or more favorable for MH/SUD services than M/S services, and follow standard industry practice.
 The estimated timeframes for frequency of concurrent review are different, but they are both established based on the type of service, intensity of the service, and member acuity, and verified against clinical decision support product recommendations.